MiraGaikwad/Superstore_checkout/README.md

 ## Current Work –
 ###	inventory.py
 a.
-This class is to manage the inventory Items
+This class is to manage the inventory Items.
 b.
 This inventory will be loaded during each transaction hit for checkout

 ###	basketcheckout.py